tushar-97/tushar-97.github.io/_posts/2019-05-26-everything-gsoc.md

 2. Official documentation and guide to use the new features

 ### <a name="week4-design-updates"></a>Design Updates
 As per last week's discussion we will allow users to sign in via their Google accounts.
 Their roles will be fetched from an LDAP server and access to features will be limited accordingly.
 The web console was designed to be used by administrative users only.
 Since we will now allow non administrative users to login, there will be changes to show limited features.
-The directory strcuture that we will be using to maintain and query records is as follows:
+The directory structure that we will be using to maintain and query records is as follows:
 {: style="text-align: justify;"}
 ![Directory Structure](/img/ldap-model.jpg)
 {: style="display: block; margin-left: auto; margin-right: auto; width: 80%;"}